meckeeble/Astrodolts/README.md

 The player has a rigid body, collider, and operates with the scripts:

--Player Look Original (named for when I had multiple scripts handling the camera in different ways)
+-Player Look Original (named for when I had multiple scripts handling the camera in different ways.
+Other movement/camera scripts may be repurposed for a spectator view)

 -Add Force Movement (this script is based on a very buggy script I found here https://wiki.unity3d.com/index.php/RigidbodyFPSWalker)